Taana Abbitt, Licensed Clinical Therapist

 I practice client-centered therapy.

-Client-centered therapy aims to help people strengthen personal authority over their own healing by promoting self-actualization and creating a safe and accepting space.
+Client-centered therapy aims to help people strengthen personal authority over their own healing by promoting self-actualization and creating a safe and accepting space that encourages growth.

 My credentials and education:

-I completed a 61 credit master’s degree in Social Work at Radford University in 2001.
+I completed a 61 credit master’s degree in Social Work at Radford University in Virginia, in 2001.

 During graduate school, I was inducted into Phi Alpha, the national social work honor society, dedicated to excellence in scholarship and high professional standards.
 This requires a minimum graduate GPA of 3.5.

-I completed a bachelor of arts degree in English, with concentrations in Theater Arts and Women’s Studies, in 1998.
+I completed a bachelor of arts degree in English, with concentrations in Theater Arts and Women’s Studies, at Virginia Tech in 1998.

-I am currently undergoing EMDR certification hours through EMDRIA.
+I am currently engaged in EMDR certification hours through EMDRIA.

-I am trained in EMDR 2.0 by Ad De Jong!
+Training in EMDR 2.0 by Ad De Jong.
 I am one of only 1500 therapists in the US currently using EMDR 2.0.
-EMDRIA approved training!

-14 hours of training in Utilization of EMDR Therapy with Complex Trauma by Roger Solomon, PhD.
-EMDRIA approved training!
+Training in Utilization of EMDR Therapy with Complex Trauma by Roger Solomon, PhD.

-14 hours of training in Addressing Attachment issues through the 8 phases of EMDR Therapy by Roger Solomon, PhD.
-EMDRIA approved training!
+Training in Addressing Attachment issues through the 8 phases of EMDR Therapy by Roger Solomon, PhD.

 My Work Experience: